Origenist crises: Beginning of the crisis

 The Emperor Justinian I, shown here in a contemporary mosaic portrait from Ravenna, denounced Origen as a heretic and ordered all of his writings to be burned.

 The Second Origenist Crisis occurred in the sixth century, during the height of Byzantine monasticism.
 Although the Second Origenist Crisis is not nearly as well documented as the first, it seems to have primarily concerned the teachings of Origen's later followers, rather than anything Origen himself had actually written.
 Origen's disciple Evagrius Ponticus had advocated contemplative prayer, but other monastic communities prioritized asceticism in prayer, emphasizing fasting, labors, and vigils.
 Some Origenist monks in Palestine, referred to by their enemies as "Isochristoi" (meaning "those who would assume equality with Christ"), emphasized Origen's teaching of the pre-existence of souls and held that all souls were originally equal to Christ's and would become equal again at the end of time.
 Another faction of Origenists in the same region instead insisted that Christ was the "leader of many brethren", as the first-created being.
 This faction was more moderate and they were referred to by their opponents as "Protoktistoi" ("First Createds").
 Both factions accused the other of heresy and other Christians accused both of them of heresy.

-The Protoktistoi appealed to the Emperor Justinian I to condemn the Isochristoi of heresy through Pelagius, the papal apocrisarius.
+The Protoktistoi appealed to the Emperor Justinian I to condemn the Isochristoi of heresy through Pelagius, the papal apocrisiarius.
 In 543 AD, Pelagius presented Justinian with documents, including a letter denouncing Origen written by Patriarch Mennas of Constantinople, along with excerpts from Origen's On First Principles and several anathemata against Origen.
 A domestic synod convened to address the issue concluded that the Isochristoi's teachings were heretical and, seeing Origen as the ultimate culprit behind the heresy, denounced Origen himself as a heretic as well.
 Emperor Justinian ordered for all of Origen's writings to be burned.
 In the west, the Decretum Gelasianum, which was written sometime between 519 and 553, listed Origen as an author whose writings were to be categorically banned.